top of page

 5f4be49cbe2b400004992b4d.png

-Britt is a non-binary DIY theatre maker, performer, movement director, and physical comedy nerd that has been in Chicago since 2012.
+Britt is a non-binary physical theatre nerd who is originally from South Carolina, but they've been in Chicago since 2012.
 With Whisper Theatre, Britt co-created Shoop! and @midnight, performed in Oneironauts, and wrote and directed Wild Women.
 They have worked with The Artistic Home, the Second City Training Center, Columbia College Chicago, DePaul University, Theater Unspeakable, Aloft Circus Arts, and Broken Planet Show.
 They have toured nationally and internationally to scrappy and distinguished venues alike, such as Lincoln Center Education, the Kennedy Center, Katapult and Teatrehaus Mitte in Berlin, Germany, and twice to the Edinburgh Fringe Festival.
 They earned their MFA in Devised Performance Practice at Columbia College Chicago/Arthaus Berlin and completed the Professional Circus Training Program at Actors Gymnasium in Evanston, IL.
 Outside of Arachne, you can catch them around the midwest performing as one of the Well-Balanced Dads, a partner acrobatics comedy duo with Richie Schiraldi.

 Arachne-11-2024_4934.jpg